morinlab/lymphopedia/YY1.md

 ---
 [[_TOC_]]

-[!WARNING]
-Mutations in this gene were reported to be inflated in the original results according to [Dreval K](https://www.biorxiv.org/content/10.1101/2023.11.21.567983v1)
+<<Warn("Mutations in this gene were reported to be inflated in the original results according to [Dreval K](https://www.biorxiv.org/content/10.1101/2023.11.21.567983v1)")>>

 ## Relevance tier by entity